- Food and Cooking»

 Kebabs are finger foods made by roasting or frying or grilling meat or vegetable.
-They are extremely healthy as they contain a major proportion of meat or vegetable in it.
+They are extremely healthy as they contain a major proportion of meat or vegetable.

 Hotels and restaurants serve kebabs as starter/appetizer snacks.
-Making kebabs is normally simple and easy.
-They are to be eaten hot and fresh.
+Making kebabs are normally simple and easy snacks.
+You should eat them hot and fresh.

 Potato and spinach kebab is popularly called as 'Hara Bhara Kebab'.
-That means green kebab in the Hindi language.
-It is crunchy outside and buttery inside.
-It has a special aroma due to fried potatoes.
-This kebab can be used as an after-school snack for kids and young adults.
+That means green kebab in Hindi.
+These kebabs are crunchy outside and buttery inside.
+They have a special aroma due to the fried potatoes.
+Kebab can be used as an after-school snack for kids and young adults.

 Potato and Spinach Kebabs

 Health Benefits of Eating Potato and Spinach Kebabs:

 Potato and spinach are the main ingredients used in making potato and spinach kebabs.
 These vegetables are nutrient-dense and contain abundant fiber and vitamins that are important for our body.

 Potatoes are considered comfort foods.
 They taste awesome when baked, mashed, fried, and roasted.
 They are exceptionally high fiber foods that offer significant protection against cardiovascular disease and cancer.

 Potatoes contain vitamin B6 and, is a good source of potassium, copper, vitamin C, manganese, phosphorous, niacin, dietary fiber, and pantothenic acid.
 Also, they contain varieties of phytonutrients that show antioxidant activity.
 It has carotenoids, flavonoids, and caffeic acid.
 Potato has unique tuber storage proteins which exhibit activity against free radicals.